discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 Cast <Skill name="icerazorsire" /> to apply <Condition name="Vulnerability" /> and swap to <Skill name="legendarydwarfstance" />.<br/><br/>
 In <Effect name="exposed"/>, burst with <Skill name="citadelbombardment" /> under <Skill name="vengefulhammers" />.<br/>
 Finally use any available sword skills to finish the boss.
-- Start your burst with <Skill name="shacklingwave" /> if your party lack <Condition name="Vulnerability" /> application.
+- Start your burst with <Skill name="shacklingwave" /> if your party lacks <Condition name="Vulnerability" /> application.
-- Don't <Skill name="shacklingwave" /> if the boss will instant die as the animation is too slow to be worth.
+- Don't <Skill name="shacklingwave" /> if the boss will die as the animation is too slow to be worth the cast.
 </CMInformation>
 <IdealRotation>